-- Remove disc retaining screws with 5mm hex wrench.
+- Remove disc retaining screws using a 6mm allen key/socket.
 Be carefull not to strip them.
 Some penetrating oil and a few taps with a hammer will help - Remove OEM disc from hub. - Using a wire brush, cleaner (WD-40 works well) and rags, clean the hub face and flange to remove any rust and provide a nice clean and flat surface for your new discs to seat.